epandurski/swaptacular.github.io/_posts/2023-08-01-under-the-hood-message-transport.md

 <!--more-->

-Before we dive deeper into message transport protocols, let me explain how two random [Swaptacular network nodes](/overview/) (for example, an *accounting authority* node, and a *creditors agent* node) can become peers.
+But before we dive deeper into message transport protocols, let me clarify how two random [Swaptacular network nodes](/overview/) that are not peers (for example, an *accounting authority* node, and a *creditors agent* node), can become peers.

 ## Info-bundle files

 Every Swaptacular network node should publish an *info-bundle file*, which all potential peers can obtain.
-The info-bundle file should contain:
+The info-bundle file contains:

 - The node's [root certificate](/public/docs/swpt-certificates.pdf)
   (self-signed).